-Nomographs are available for inlet control estimations.
+Nomographs are available for inlet control estimations as proved in FHWA's Hydraulic Design Series Number 5 (HDS 5).
 Note that there is a choice of three axes on the right hand side, depending on the entrance type.
 Also note that the box culvert nomograph give discharge in cfs per foot of box width.

 2. Outlet control.
 The flow is controlled by the cross-section area of the culvert, inlet configuration, and headwater depth and, slope, roughness and length of culvert.
 Culverts will be outlet controlled if the culvert slope is relatively flat, the tailwater sufficiently deep or the culvert is quite long.
 It is also possible, where the water enters the culvert under inlet control, but the culvert slope or tailwater conditions cause a hydraulic jump near the outlet.
 This situation should be avoided because damage can occur to the culvert pipe.
 Unstable conditions are most likely when the culvert is placed at a near-critical slope.
-3. The typical procedure is to calculate for both outlet and inlet control and use the small flow rates to design the system.